Protesters in custody after Columbia University calls in police to end pro-Palestinian occupation - KESQ

 Associated Press

-NEW YORK (AP) — Hundreds of police officers swept into Columbia University on Tuesday night to end a pro-Palestinian occupation of an administration building and sweep away a protest encampment, acting after the school’s president said there was no other way to ensure safety and restore order on campus.
+NEW YORK (AP) — Officers took protesters into custody late Tuesday after Columbia University called in police to end the pro-Palestinian occupation on the New York campus.

 The scene unfolded shortly after 9 p.m. as police, wearing helmets and carrying zip ties and riot shields, massed at the Ivy League university’s entrance.
-Scores of officers climbed through a window to enter the occupied building, streaming in over a ramp raised from the top of a police vehicle to get inside.
-Multiple protesters were taken into custody and taken away from campus on buses.
+Officers breached Hamilton Hall, an administration building on campus, to clear out the structure.

-The confrontation occurred more than 12 hours after the demonstrators took over Hamilton Hall shortly after midnight Tuesday, spreading their reach from an encampment elsewhere on the grounds that’s been there for nearly two weeks to protest the Israel-Hamas war.
-The police action happened on the 56th anniversary of a similar police action to quash an occupation of Hamilton Hall by students protesting racism and the Vietnam War.
+The demonstrators had occupied Hamilton Hall more than 12 hours earlier, spreading their reach from an encampment elsewhere on the grounds that’s been there for nearly two weeks.

-The university, in a statement issued after the police entered the campus, described its decision to seek NYPD aid as a last resort.
-The police department had previously said officers wouldn’t enter the grounds without the college administration’s request or an imminent emergency.
-Now, law enforcement will be there through May 17, the end of the university’s commencement events.
+A statement released by a Columbia spokesperson late Tuesday said officers arrived on campus after the university requested help.
+The move came hours after NYPD brass said officers wouldn’t enter Columbia’s campus without the college administration’s request or an imminent emergency.

 “After the University learned overnight that Hamilton Hall had been occupied, vandalized, and blockaded, we were left with no choice,” the school’s statement said, adding that school public safety personnel were forced out of the building and one facilities worker was “threatened.”

-Columbia’s protests began earlier this month and kicked off demonstrations that now span from California to Massachusetts.
+Columbia’s protests earlier this month kicked off demonstrations that now span from California to Massachusetts.
 As May commencement ceremonies near, administrators face added pressure to clear protesters.

 More than 1,000 protesters have been arrested over the last two weeks on campuses in states including Texas, Utah, Virginia, North Carolina, New Mexico, Connecticut, Louisiana, California and New Jersey, some after confrontations with police in riot gear.

-Former President Donald Trump called into Sean Hannity’s show on Fox News Channel to comment on Columbia’s turmoil as live footage of police clearing Hamilton Hall aired.
-Trump praised the officers.

-“But it should never have gotten to this,” he told Hannity.
-“And they should have done it a lot sooner than before they took over the building because it would have been a lot easier if they were in tents rather than a building.
-And tremendous damage done, too.”

-In a letter to senior NYPD officials, Columbia President Minouche Shafik said the administration was making the request that police remove protesters from the occupied building and a nearby tent encampment “with the utmost regret.”
+In a letter to senior NYPD officials, Columbia President Minouche Shafik said it was making the request that police remove protesters from the occupied building and a nearby tent encampment “with the utmost regret.”
+She also asked that officers remain on campus through May 17, which is after the end of the university’s commencement celebrations.

-Earlier in the day, New York City Mayor Eric Adams advised the protesters to leave before police arrived.

-Before officers arrived, the White House condemned the standoffs at Columbia and California State Polytechnic University, Humboldt, where protesters had occupied two buildings until officers with batons intervened overnight and arrested 25 people.
+The White House earlier Tuesday condemned the standoffs at Columbia and California State Polytechnic University, Humboldt, where protesters had occupied two buildings until officers with batons intervened overnight and arrested 25 people.
 Officials estimated the northern California campus’ total damage to be upwards of $1 million.

 President Joe Biden believes students occupying an academic building is “absolutely the wrong approach,” and “not an example of peaceful protest,” said National Security Council spokesperson John Kirby.